Host plants:

 Life cycle:

-The caterpillar overwinters in the egg shell.
-The eggs are not conspicuous and not so easy to find such as those of Satyrium spini or Thecla betulae.
 Thus it is additionally recommended to search for larvae (tapping) in order to detect Satyrium pruni.
-The larvae are observed on old blackthorn bushes as well as on dwarf shrubs as long as they are able to bloom.
-The caterpillar is mature in May and the adults mostly fly in June and early July.
+The larvae are observed especially on old blackthorn bushes, but soemtimes also on dwarf shrubs as long as they are able to bloom.
+They are rearly found together with those of acaciae (only small overlapping in ecological niches).
+The caterpillar moults three times, is mature in May and the adults mostly fly in June and early July (nowadays also more and more from late May).
+They usually fly around the bushes and trees that are interspersed in the hedges and occasionally suck on Ligustrum and Rubus.

 Endangerment factors: